UDST/urbansim/docs/README.md

 Install the copy of UrbanSim that the documentation is meant to reflect.
 Install the documentation tools.

 ```
-pip install .
-pip install sphinx sphinx_rtd_theme numpydoc
+pip install ".[docs]"
 ```

 Build the documentation.
-There should be status messages and warnings, but no errors.
+Warnings are treated as errors, matching the check that runs in CI.

 ```
-cd docs
-sphinx-build -b html source build
+sphinx-build -E -W --keep-going -b html docs/source docs/build/html
 ```

-The HTML files will show up in `docs/build/`.
+The HTML files will show up in `docs/build/html/`.

 ### Uploading changes